Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Preliminaries and Background

-\item \emph{DSCS.Outsource}$(F,K,m,\emph{\texttt{fid}})$: The client splits the file $F$ associated with the file identifier \emph{\texttt{fid}} into $m$ blocks and computes authentication tags for these blocks using her secret key $sk$.
-Then, she constructs an authenticated data structure $M$ on the authentication tags (for checking freshness of the data) and computes some metadata $d_M$ for $M$.
-Finally, the client uploads the file $F'$ (the file $F$ and the authentication tags) along with $M$ to the cloud storage server and stores $d_M$ (and $m$) at her end.
+\item \emph{Outsource$(F,K,\texttt{fid})$:} The client splits the file $F$ associated with the file identifier \emph{\texttt{fid}} into $m$ blocks and computes authentication tags for them using her secret key $sk$.
+She constructs an authenticated data structure $M$ on the tags (for checking freshness of the data) and computes some metadata $d_M$ for $M$.
+Finally, the client uploads $F'$ (the file $F$ and the tags) along with $M$ to the cloud storage server.
+She stores $d_M$ (and $m$) or includes them in $pk$.